ptsteadman/notebook/essays/gray-man-style.md

 those in the know will begin to restrain and subvert themselves, becoming gray.
 They will want to just barely hint at their hidden skills and intent, and be ready to move.

+having secrets is fun
+makes you feel important
+Stephen Paddock

 Articles about gray man style usually make the assumption that the reader is innately capable of being a gray man.
 The two factors discussed as obstacles to